sunpy/ndcube/docs/introduction.rst

 ------------------------------------------------------------

 As another consequence of the WCS slicing, when dimensions are dropped those world coordinates are no longer accessible through the ``.wcs``.
-To overcome this, and also to provide a structured place for future, or custom, cube-wide coordinates the ``.global_coords`` property was added.
+To overcome this, and also to provide a structured place for future, or custom, cube-wide scalar coordinates the ``.global_coords`` property was added.

 ``.global_coords`` will automatically be populated by any dimensions dropped via slicing the ``NDCube``, via functionality in `~astropy.wcs.wcsapi.SlicedLowLevelWCS`.
-Scalar coordinates can also be added to the ``.global_coords`` object explicitly.
+Scalar coordinates can also be added to the ``.global_coords`` object explicitly using the `~ndcube.GlobalCoords.add` method.

 The Saga of ``extra_coords``